theawesomew/OzLang/README.md

 # OzLang
-An esoteric functional programming language comprised entirely of Australian
+An esoteric functional programming language comprised entirely of Australian.